armetiz/ArmetizFacebookBundle/README.md

 ## Installation

-Installation is a quick 4 step process:
+Installation is a quick 3 step process:

 1. Download ArmetizFacebookBundle using composer
 2. Enable the Bundle
 3. Configure your application's config.yml

-### Step 1: Download FOSUserBundle using composer
+### Step 1: Download ArmetizFacebookBundle using composer

 Add ArmetizFacebookBundle in your composer.json: